See the revision history at the end ... if you make it that far :)

-Next you'll need a decent code editor (not Notepad!) with syntax highlighting.
-If you're running Wintendo (that's one of my several derogatory names for "Windows"), PSPad is nice, simple and free.
-If you're running Linux you've probably got something installed already, so poke around.
+Next you'll need a decent code editor (no, not Notepad!) with syntax highlighting.
+If you're running Wintendo (that's one of my several derogatory names for Windoze), PSPad is nice, simple and free.
+If you're running Linux you've surely got something installed already, so poke around.

 What you need to do now is open that user-overrides.js file in your code editor and follow the directions Very Carefully.
-Every single little thing you could ever possibly need to know is in there (except whatever i forgot to put in there).
+Every single little tiny thing you could ever possibly want to know about that file is in there (except whatever i forgot to put in there).

 Now that you've sifted through that convoluted mess (go you!), open Firefox's about:profiles page again.
 Note that user profiles and web cache are stored in separate folders, thus why you may see more than one directory path for each profile.
 In the row labeled 'Root Directory' under your 'privacy' profile, click the 'Open Directory' button and then kill Firefox.